araobp/stm32-mcu/NUCLEO-F401RE/Thermography/README.md

 ## DCT

-Descrete Cosine Transform of 2D image shows some features:
+Descrete Cosine Transform of 2D image shows some features.
+I am going to use DCT output as an additional feature for training a neural network.

 ![](./thermography/screenshots/dct.jpg)